unbit/uwsgi-docs/Emperor.rst

 The ``dir://`` and ``glob://`` plugins are embedded in the core, so they need not be loaded, and are automatically detected.
 The ``dir://`` plugin is the default.

 * Whenever an imperial monitor detects a new configuration file, a new uWSGI instance will be spawned with that configuration.
-* Whenever a configuration file is modified (its modification time changed, so ``touch`` may be your friend), the corresponding app will be reloaded.
+* Whenever a configuration file is modified (its modification time changed, so ``touch --no-dereference`` may be your friend), the corresponding app will be reloaded.
 * Whenever a config file is removed, the corresponding app will be stopped.
 * If the emperor dies, all the vassals die.
 * If a vassal dies for any reason, the emperor will respawn it.